When the neural tube does not close properly during development, this can result in an encephalocele.

 - Aplasia cutis

 - Lymphatic malformation (eg, lymphangioma circumscriptum) – "Frog spawn" appearance, typically presents on the extremities and trunk.

 - Nasolacrimal duct cyst

-- Pilomatricoma is firm, white, or blue in color.
+- Pilomatricoma is firm and white or blue in color.

 - Ethmoid mucocele